Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - WP Engine — The best for managed WordPress hosting

-- SiteGround — The best support for affordable WP hosting
+- SiteGround — The best support for affordable WordPress hosting

-- DreamHost — The lowest day one spend for WP hosting
+- DreamHost — The lowest day one spend for WordPress hosting

-- Nexcess — The best for budget-friendly WP hosting
+- Nexcess — The best for budget-friendly WordPress hosting

-- A2 Hosting — The best for moving an existing site to better WP hosting
+- A2 Hosting — The best for moving an existing site to better WordPress hosting

-Another good option for people on a budget is Hostinger.
-You’ll have to sign up for a long contract to get the best price, but there isn’t a lower-cost option I trust.
-I mean 99.9 percent uptime for 10,000 visitors at less than $2 a month?
+If you’re on a tough budget, Hostinger would make a great choice.
+You’ll have to sign up for a longer contract to get the best price, but there isn’t a lower-cost option I trust.
+I mean 99.9% uptime for 10,000 visitors at less than $2 a month?
 That’s phenomenal.

-Another good “lite” managed hosting solution is SiteGround.
+If you don’t want to make a big commitment right away, DreamHost offers you month-to-month pricing.
+Another great “lite” managed hosting solution is SiteGround.
 The entry-level plan there, StartUp, is a good midway point between shared and managed WordPress hosting.
-You will get some of the essential features you expect with a managed plan, but at a price that’s comparable to shared hosting.

 - Content Marketing - our team creates epic content that will get shared, get links, and attract traffic.